SpaceAppsBerlin/orga/README.md

 ## What is this about?

-Space Apps Challenge ( http://spaceappschallenge.org/ ) Orga for Berlin @c-base 2016
+Space Apps Challenge ( http://spaceappschallenge.org/ ) orga for Berlin [@c-base](https://en.wikipedia.org/wiki/C-base) 2016

 ## How to use this repo